 Common questions for residents living in a flood plain

-Our crews start patrolling the levees 24-hours a day, seven days a week, when the river levels get higher than the normal river bank levels and water is against the levee.
-The frequency of our patrols increase as the stage of the river rises.
+Our crews start patrolling the levees 24-hours a day, seven days a week when the river levels get higher than the normal river bank levels and water is against the levee.
+The frequency of our patrols increases as the stage of the river rises.
 Our crews are in trucks with flashing lights and have spotlights to monitor the river levels and levee conditions.
-They are looking for seepage, boils, sloughing or other signs of levee distress.
+They are looking for seepage, boils, sloughing, or other signs of levee distress.
 Should a problem be observed, our crews are ready to respond with sandbags, visqueen (black sheets of plastic) or large rock to stabilize the levee.
-For more serius problems, we will have local contractors respond with equipment, materials and labor to address the situation and stabilize the levee.
-In extreme situtations, the Army Corps of Engineers will mobilize and conduct a flood fight to save a levee from failing.
+For more serious problems, we will have local contractors respond with equipment, materials, and labor to address the situation and stabilize the levee.
+In extreme situations, the Army Corps of Engineers will mobilize and conduct a flood fight to save a levee from failing.

-A: Please look on the City of Sacramento website for Inundations Maps.
+Please look at the City of Sacramento website for Inundations Maps.

 The assessment paid to SAFCA funds their planning effort plus the capital costs of major flood control projects including the Natomas Levee Improvement Program (NLIP).
-RD 1000 assessments are used to fund the day to day maintenance of the levees/canals/pump stations, small capital projects, levee patrols and flood emergency response.
-Upon completion of the NLIP, RD 1000 will assume responsibility to operate and maintain the improvements constructed by the project,
+RD 1000 assessments are used to fund the day-to-day maintenance of the levees/canals/pump stations, small capital projects, levee patrols, and flood emergency response.
+Upon completion of the NLIP, RD 1000 will assume responsibility to operate and maintain the improvements constructed by the project.